PrettyFloralBonnet/datastructures-algorithms/datastructures/trees/trees.md

 A common problem with BSTs is balance.
 If we keep inserting values in such a way that they always go to the right of the parent node, eventually a BST turns into what basically is a linked list, and we're no longer doing O(log n) operations while traversing it (instead they become O(n)).

 To balance BSTs, we can create certain types of them, e.g. **AVL Trees** or **Red Black Trees** (or, more often, use a library that already implements them).
 These two types of trees will recover the state of balance automatically, by moving their elements around on unbalanced inserts.

+## Binary Heap
+A **binary heap** is a type of tree in which every node has a higher value than any node on the level below it (the parent value is always greater than the value of any of its children).

+The lookup operation is O(n), whereas inserts and deletes are both O(log n).
+Binary heaps are pretty good for performing comparisons, and therefore for constructing **priority queues**.

+A heap data structure should not be confused with a memory heap.
+The naming is coincidental.

+## Trie
+A specialized tree most often used to search through text.
+It allows us to really quickly find out if a word (or a part of a word) exists in a body of text.